mbucc/us-atlas/README.md

 to start a SimpleHTTPServer listening to 127.0.0.1:8008.
 (You may need to change TOPOJSON variable in Makefile.)

-To shutdown the server (more precisely any running SimpleHTTPServers), type
+To shutdown the server (more precisely, shutdown any running SimpleHTTPServers), type

     $ make stop